Skip to main content

 • By paper: Complete and submit IRS Form 4506-T or 4506-T-EZ

-If your parents filed separate federal income tax returns, the Tax Return Transcript must be provided for both.
-Please note, as an increased security measure, the IRS has implemented the ID.me process requiring taxpayers to create an account and verify their identity on the IRS website by summer 2022.
+If you are a dependent student and your parent contributors filed separate federal income tax returns, the Tax Return Transcript must be provided for both parents.
+Please note, as an increased security measure, the IRS has implemented the ID.me process requiring taxpayers to create an account and verify their identity on the IRS website.
 Once a taxpayer's identity is verified, they can securely access IRS online services.
-Taxpayers with existing IRS usernames can continue to use their credentials from the old system to sign in until summer 2022.
-More information about the ID.me process can be found on the New online identity verification process for accessing IRS self-help tools webpage on the IRS.gov website.
+More information about the ID.me process can be found on the new online identity verification process for accessing IRS self-help tools webpage on the IRS.gov website.

 Return to Top of Page